 This section of our website is focused on the curriculum we offer at Delves Lane Primary School.
 It provides an overview of the Early Years Foundation Stage (EYFS) and the Curriculum offer for children in Years 1 to 6.

 Please find information related to how we deliver our curriculum below.
-If you have any additional questions, feel free to see your child’s class teacher, Mr. McMeiken or visit the Cornerstones website at: https://cornerstoneseducation.co.uk/
+If you have any additional questions, feel free to see your child’s class teacher or the leadership team.

 How do we deliver our curriculum at Delves Lane and why?

 As a rights respecting school, we believe that every child is entitled to an outstanding education (Article 28).
 At Delves Lane Primary School, we believe in providing a broad and balanced curriculum which is firmly rooted in rich learning experiences and enrichment.
 By taking this approach, we allow our children to develop knowledge, skills and talents in all areas; providing children with the tools necessary for life in modern Britain and enabling them to reach their full potential (Article 29).
 The Local area and children’s own community, its heritage and traditions are an integral part of the curriculum we offer.
 We frequently engage with the local community to develop social, moral, spiritual and cultural aspects of learning.